Aqshin13/instaApp/README.md

 # instaApp

-An Instagram-like social media application built with Java and Spring Boot.
+An Instagram-like social media application built with Java and Spring Boot for **learning and educational purposes only**.

 ## 🚀 Features